Skip to content

 Blog833x417_DogBreeds_3-min

-Dog breeds often banned by homeowners insurance companies
+Dog breeds often banned by homeowner insurance companies

-The relationship between dog and insurance coverage is nuanced and based on a risk assessment, including a dog's temperament, past behavior, and size.
+The relationship between a dog and insurance coverage is nuanced and based on a risk assessment, including a dog's temperament, past behavior, and size.
+Breed restrictions are often based on the perceived risk associated with certain aggressive dog breeds, which may have a higher likelihood of dog bite incidents.

 Here are 10 dog breeds that typically face home insurance restrictions1